92green/unmutable/README.md

 And both of those libraries use [currying](https://hughfdjackson.com/javascript/why-curry-helps/), which unmutable deliberately avoids*.

 <small>Unmutable deliberately avoids currying because currying in Javascript requires functions to have fixed arity, and Unmutable cannot have fixed arity functions because it must match Immutable.js which uses optional arguments / variable arity functions.</small>

+## Development

+Unmutable is written and maintained by [Damien Clarke](https://damienclarke.me/), with feedback from others at [92green](https://github.com/92green).
+All online library discussion happens over on [Github](https://github.com/92green/unmutable).

+I hope this library helps solve some Javascript data manipulation problems for you. 🎉